kleene-project/docs/reference/dockerfile.md

 The `USER` instruction sets the user name (or UID) and optionally the user group (or GID) to use as the default user and group for the remainder of the build.
-The specified user is used for `RUN` instructions and at runtime, runs the `CMD` command.
+The specified user is used for `RUN` instructions, and runs the `CMD` command in containers.

 ```dockerfile
 FROM FreeBSD